 Jobrack soon helped to lead a lobby for Illinois’s stock epinephrine bill, a law that allows schools to keep epinephrine auto-injectors available for students in case of an anaphylactic emergency.
 Then she was asked to help on similar bills in other states, and when FAI and the Food Allergy & Anaphylaxis Network merged to form FARE in 2012, she began to work on advocacy almost exclusively.

-In July 2015, Allergic Living was pleased to honor Jennifer Jobrack, who today is FARE’s Senior National Director of Advocacy, as its newest “Allergy Advocate”.
+Allergic Living is proud to honor Jennifer Jobrack, who today is FARE’s Senior National Director of Advocacy, as its newest “Allergy Advocate”.
 Her efforts in helping to move forward stock epinephrine laws – in schools and public places – not to mention numerous other accommodations, are having a big impact in the lives of those with food allergies.

 In the following conversation, Allergic Living’s Gwen Smith speaks to Jobrack about everything from epinephrine access in public venues and restaurants to labeling misconceptions, airline accommodations and sesame’s labeling status.